timgates42/pandashells/README.md

 only one field as a key, but like the pandas merge function on which it is based, multiple key fields can be used for the join.

-* Show poll resultes for the 2008 US presidential election
+* Show poll results for the 2008 US presidential election
   <pre><code><strong>[~]$ p.example_data -d election | p.df -o table | head </strong>
        days state  obama  mccain                           poll
        -305    OH     43      50                      SurveyUSA